 - Both protect your privacy, but NordVPN offers more privacy features, diskless servers, and has two audits to verify its no-logs claims.

 Value winner: Based on these criteria, NordVPN wins the value category as well.
-But ProtonVPN is not far behind, and depending on exactly what you want to do, it could be a better value for you.

 Conclusion: NordVPN wins